rbleattler/mdop-docs/mdop/dart-v10/how-to-run-the-crash-analyzer-on-an-end-user-computer-dart-10.md

 # How to Run the Crash Analyzer on an End-user Computer

 To run **Crash Analyzer** from the **Diagnostics and Recovery Toolset** window on an end-user computer that is experiencing problems, you must have the Microsoft Debugging Tools for Windows and the symbol files installed.
-To download the Windows Debugging Tools, see [Debugging Tools for Windows](https://go.microsoft.com/fwlink/?LinkId=266248).
+To download the Windows Debugging Tools, see the "[Download Debugging Tools for Windows](https://docs.microsoft.com/windows-hardware/drivers/debugger/debugger-download-tools)" page.

 To run the Crash Analyzer on an end-user computer: